| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 resample_cells |

-Returns a data.table including details of each set location.
+A data.table containing details of each survey set location.

 sim |